 Ripe berries, fresh pine, and tangy citrus ooze from the buds.
 The flavor is a complex affair, blending fruity, musky, and buttery flavors into a taste sensation.

 Jedi Cookies is also a joy to grow.
 The plants are mid-sized and tough, resisting inclement weather and common cultivation pitfalls.
 Newbies can learn the basics of cannabis cultivation on this crop, getting generous yields of sticky buds for their effort.

 3 highest yield orange strains of weed

-Lemon Pie is one of the orange weed strains with layered flavors that induces bubbly euphoria.
-It grows well indoors and outdoors, and is fantastic for beginners.
+Lemon Pie Regular is one of the orange weed strains with layered flavors that induces bubbly euphoria.
+It is one of the easiest strains to grow indoors and outdoors, fantastic for beginners.
 Typical indoor yields range around 18oz/m2, and outdoor variants produce approximately 21oz./plant.